poseidon2005/smack/README.md

 Set up channel view gradient, experimented with triple gradient and set up buttons, labels and image on the storyboard

 ###Lesson-65 LoginVC UI
+Unable to complete lesson due to internet issues, will re-visit tomorrow.
+Completed new uicontroller and some layout.
+Remaining layout will be in branc 66.

 ###Lesson-66 CreateAccountVC UI